zeroc-ice/ice/java-compat/README.md

 Building any Ice application for Android requires Android Studio and the Android SDK build tools.
 We tested with the following components:

-- Android Studio Chipmunk
+- Android Studio Electric Eel
-- Android SDK 30
+- Android SDK 33

 Ice requires at minimum API level 21:

 - Android 5 (API21)

-If you want to target a later version of the Android API level for the test suite, edit `test/android/controller/gradle.properties` and change the following variables:

-*NOTE: Do not use Android Studio to modify the project's settings.*

 ### Building the Android Test Controller